We sometimes get asked what the main differences are between values and personality.

 That’s why we believe that it’s important to measure both and understand the difference between the two.

-- Values influence what we ought to do whereas personality influences what we naturally tend to do
+- Values influence our motivations and what we feel is right whereas personality influences how we express ourselves

 - Values and personality interact in a logical way.
 There is evidence of a small correlation between some Big 5 personality types and given values.
 For example a small positive correlation between agreeableness and benevolence.
 Extraverts have been found to value stimulation and exciting new experiences.